gutardivo/trello-like-app/README.md

     > You'll need the server to serve the frontend build if
     > you want to host the entire project somewhere.

-- Create Firebase Authentication and save the credentials inside config folder
+- Create Firebase Authentication and save the credentials inside server/config folder

+- Then create SDK for web and update the Firebase Config in client/lib/firebase.js

 UPT: Update file
 DEL: Delete some feature